Tuesday, 16 February 2016

 John Rivett and Lucy Garnham (Garnum) were married in Wortham on 9 Nov 1827.

+The first child born to John Rivett b1806 and Lucy Garnham, must have died as an infant.
 John and Lucy went on to have six known children baptised in Wortham; Mary Ann Rivett 1831, James Rivett 1833, Hannah Rivett 1837, John Rivett 1838, Jane Rivett 1840 and Sarah Rivett 1842.
 Birth years were taken from the passenger list below.
 There is also a possibility that a seventh child (who was the first born child), named Lucy Rivett, was born c1829 but died in Cambridge in 1834.

 Wortham Census 1841: John Rivet with wife Lucy & five children